CobyPear/obsidian-diy-sync/README.md

    ```

 1. Now in the monorepo, you can start the plugin in watch mode with `pnpm dev:plugin`
-1. prepare the database with `pnpm prisma-generate && pnpm prisma-db-push`
 1. Start the server in dev mode `pnpm dev:server`

 You will need to reload the plugin in Obsidian to see the changes in the plugin, but the code should be watching for changes in both the server and plugin.